A private retreat for our Emergency Service and ADF family.

 The incorporation will be seeking to become a registered charity.

 There are loads of relationships being built in the background and Nicole and Grant have met with and received support from many different organisations.

 Grant and Nicole have the land, the good will, and the passion to drive this project, but it will cost money, labour and time.
 They are hoping to get much of the work done through assistance from you – through working bees, donated materials, shared labour and connections with people who can influence the powers that be.

 We know that working in Emergency Services and ADF jobs affect our lives significantly.
 The job stays with us for life.

-We know the Black Dog and PTSD are part of our lives and our ultimate vision is to create a supportive space for us to help our brothers and sisters fighting against this internal struggle.
+We know the Black Dog and PTSI are part of our lives and our ultimate vision is to create a supportive space for us to help our brothers and sisters fighting against this internal struggle.
 Help us to help our own!